sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 class PredictionOutputsProcessor(BasePredictionOutputsProcessor):
     ...
 ```
 There will be different interface definitions for users to define different behaviors of model.
-The interfaces of APIs may be different.
+The interfaces may be different.
 It is more convenient for users to define those behaviors using `tf.keras.callbacks.Callback`.

 Some use cases we observed that we want to support are:
 * Case 1: Callback similar to `PredictionOutputsProcessor` that is executed after prediction outputs are made.